 I only share the names of places we ate if I loved the food and would recommend you stop there.
 If I don’t share the name of the place we ate, it because I didn’t like it all that much and my grandmother always told me that if I I didn’t have anything nice to say, say nothing at all!
 For me trying new foods is one of the great things about traveling- getting to peek into what others are eating and how they prepare their food is really fun and delicious, when it goes well!
 We usually select a place by looking for restaurants on google maps and then choosing one with high ratings.

-I selected the hotels we stayed at primarily based around three things- a pool for our kids, pet-friendly (for our German shepherd), and of course, convenient location.
+I selected the hotels for overnight stays primarily based around three things.
+The best places with a pool for our kids, pet-friendly (for our German shepherd), and of course, a convenient location.

 Our Southwest Road Trip Itinerary includes some camping and some hotel stays.
 I love to go camping but I also love a good warm shower and a soft bed so it is good to mix it up!

 Nashville, TN to Amarillo, TX via Interstate 40